satya-janghu/crm-tool/README.md

 4. Follow-up Management
 Automated Reminders: Notify team members to follow up based on response type or a predefined schedule.
 Follow-up Scheduling:
-Calendar integration (Google Calendar or built-in) Email notifications/reminders
-5. Meeting Scheduling
-Scheduler Integration:
-Integrate with Calendly or similar tools.
-Provide a "Schedule Meeting" button that sends a link.
-Manual Scheduling:
-Allow users to log and set meetings in the tool with time, date, and duration.
-Automatic reminders for upcoming meetings.
+Send email to the lead with a link to the meeting directly from the CRM tool.
+Provide a "Insert Calendly" button that inserts the link into the email body.

 6. Notes and Activity Log
 Notes Section: Add notes for each lead (e.g., call highlights, objections, next steps).
 Activity Log: Track all interactions with leads, including emails sent, replies received, and meetings scheduled.